Letters From Those Impacted by

-My parents are involved with COG in Wales after leaving Ronald Weinland's COG-PKG in late 2005 or early 2006.
+My parents are involved with The Church of God in Wales after leaving Ronald Weinland's The Church of God-PKG in late 2005 or early 2006.
 They somehow managed to hook up with them while looking for somewhere to go when they left COG-PKG.
 They have services in their living room listening through their computer.
 Often it will be a HWA sermon tape instead of the minister giving a sermon.
 John Bowels is the head guy in the UK, and the one that is "in charge" over on this continent is John Pippy who lives in Canada (his wife's name is Eileen).
 COG in Wales adheres to the no makeup rule, no pants worn to services by the women and, of course, all the other Armstrong requirements.
 My mom always says to me, "Oh, but you would love so and so."
 Well that might be and they might be nice people but I don't want anything to do with what would be expected of me in order to be around these people.
 Just wanted you to know that they are another splinter preaching Armstrong. --[name withheld]

 Christian Rock Band Rescinds and Says They Do Not Recommend WCG: